 Otherwise known as muscle cramps, spasms occur when your muscle involuntary and forcibly contracts uncontrollably and can’t relax.
 These are very common and can affect any of your muscles.
 They can involve part or all of a muscle, or several muscles in a group.
 The most common sites for muscle spasms are the thighs, calves, feet, hands, arms and abdomen.
 When occurring in the calves, especially, such cramps are known as “charley horses.”
 A leg cramp that happens at night when you’re at rest or asleep is called a “nocturnal leg cramp.”

-What does a muscle spasm feel like?
+What do muscle spasms (muscle cramps) feel like?

 Who gets muscle spasms?

-What causes muscle spasms?
+What causes muscle spasms (muscle cramps)?

 - Muscle fatigue.